Are students or parents permitted to enter CIS campuses?

 What happens if I choose to keep my child at home when the school reopens?

-CIS will provide distance learning to students who remain at home following the reopening.
+CIS will provide online learning to students who remain at home following the reopening.
 Students can enroll in either option on a month-to-month basis.
-Please see our website for further information and tips on distance learning.
-Please contact your child’s classroom teacher or CIS at firstname.lastname@example.org with any questions about schooling following the reopening.
+Please see our website for further information and tips on online learning.
+Contact your child’s classroom teacher with any questions about schooling following the reopening.

-Is distance learning the same quality as classroom-based education?
+Is online learning the same quality as classroom-based education?